abilandz/NAT3054/Lecture_2/git.md

 ```

-How such merging is performed in practice using Git commands will be discussed in detail and supported with concrete examples in later sections.
+How such merging is performed in practice using Git commands is discussed in detail and supported with concrete examples in later section "[Combining changes: merge, rebase and cherry-pick](#combining.changes.merge.rebase.and.cherry.pick)."